kanru-wang/Large_Language_Models/README.md

 Benefits of PEFT
 - Avoid catastrophic forgetting
 - Only need to train small number of weights compared to the original LLM
-- Only need to store different versions of PEFT weights (instead of different versions of LLM) for each new task
+- Only need to store different versions of PEFT weights at the size of MBs (instead of different versions of LLM at the size of GBs) for each task (e.g. QA, summarizing, completing...)

 ### Low-Rank Adaptation of Large Language Models (LoRA)